Top Gun: Maverick: Critical response

-Pete Hammond of Deadline Hollywood called the sequel better than the original movie.
-The New York Times-based critic A. O. Scott called it a "thin, over-strenuous and sometimes very enjoyable movie" and "an earnest statement of the thesis that movies can and should be great".
-Peter Bradshaw wrote in The Guardian "Cruise presides over some surprising differences from his first outing as the navy pilot hotshot in a film that's missing the homoerotic tensions of the 80s original".
-Alonso Duralde of TheWrap called the movie "another cornball male weepie and military recruitment ad that feels like every WWII movie got fed into an algorithm", and wrote that the movie "counts as a worthy sequel in that it succeeds and fails in many of the same ways as the original" and added that "the flying sequences are breathtaking enough to make you forget that these guys and gals are engaging in the kind of combat scenarios that start wars."
+Pete Hammond of Deadline Hollywood thought Maverick was better than the first film.
+The New York Times-based critic A. O. Scott called it a "thin, over-strenuous and sometimes very enjoyable movie" and "an earnest statement of the thesis that movies can and should be great."
+Peter Bradshaw wrote in The Guardian that "Cruise presides over some surprising differences from his first outing as the navy pilot hotshot in a film that's missing the homoerotic tensions of the 80s original."
+Alonso Duralde of TheWrap opined that the film "counts as a worthy sequel in that it succeeds and fails in many of the same ways as the original."
+Mark Kermode, writing in The Guardian, saw the film as an "eye-popping blockbuster" which "manages to take your breath away".